J. Damon Wood

 Wood is married to Jennifer, a senior manager at JP Morgan Etrade.
 They have two grown children pursuing their own educational and career paths now.
 He enjoys traveling, hiking, camping, and fishing.
 Both Wood and his wife are avid rowers for the Atlanta Rowing Club.
 Wood keeps involved with independent projects ranging from web series, TV series and feature films.
 He is also a real estate investor with rental properties in Macon.

-Current media projects include “Toonin,'” an exploration of the early days of animated entertainment; “Shuk Up,” a serial sketch comedy starring a young Broadway actress; and “20 Years of Bad Road,” an exploration of noir film.
+Current media projects include “Toonin’,” an exploration of the early days of animated entertainment; “Shuk Up Show,” a satire of topical shows, “20 Years of Bad Road,” an exploration of noir film, and “Listen to Me,” a true story podcast told from the voice of a homeless woman hiding from a formidable fatal foe: her own family.